steep-wms/steep/README.md

   so-called process chains
 * Support for cyclic workflow graphs (i.e. *recursive for-each actions*)
-* Optimized *process chain scheduling* through parallelization and distribution to multiple agents (i.e. JobManager instances running in the Cloud or in a cluster)
+* Optimized *process chain scheduling* through parallelization and distribution to multiple agents (i.e. Steep instances running in the Cloud or in a cluster)
 * *Automatic failover:* crashed workflows can be resumed without loss of information